View, configure, and scale pods

 2. On the Clusters page, click the name of your cluster.
 In the left navigation pane, click Workloads > Deployments.

-4. On the application's edit page, set the CPU and memory requests and limits in the Limit and Required Resources sections based on your business needs.
-Then, click Update.
+4. Set CPU and memory requests and limits in the Limit and Required Resources sections, and click Update.

 Important